qdrant/landing_page/qdrant-landing/content/documentation/integrations/cheshire-cat.md

 * Open the Admin Portal in your browser at [localhost:1865/admin](localhost:1865/admin)
 * Configure the LLM in the `Settings` tab
-* TIf you don't explicitly choose it using `Settings` tab, the Embedder follows the LLM
+* If you don't explicitly choose it using `Settings` tab, the Embedder follows the LLM

 ## Blog
 For more information check our [documentation](https://cheshire-cat-ai.github.io/docs/) and [blog](https://cheshirecat.ai/blog/), here three articles to get started with the Cheshire cat: